 Whew!
 Take a breath!
 Quickly re-scan the above, if it wasn't already old, old news to you.
 We're about to go on, and use some of the above to consider the next level of complexity

-Let's say you found this page by going to Google and doing a search on "Bieber's birthday".
+Let's say you found the page you are reading by going to Google and doing a search on "help me with how hex numbers are shown".

 What BROWSER do you use?
 I use Firefox.
-I hope that reassures you about what I mean by "browser".
+(That was just to reassure you about what I mean by "browser".)

-To "search with Google", you need to put "Bieber's birthday" into a browser.
+To "search with Google", you need to put "help me with how hex numbers are shown" into a browser.

 It creates a "thing" which goes across your LAN to your switch/ router/ modem.
 The modem sends it off... to the right place (no small feat!)... out on the internet (one of Google's SERVERS).
 The "thing" sent off from your modem carries a "return address", by the way.
 Google's server puts together an answer to your query, and, using the return address, sends it back to your modem.
-Your modem sends it to your switch/ router, and THAT sends it off across your LAN to your computer, and, presto, the link suggestions (The answer to your Google search for "Bieber's birthday") are there in front of you!
+Your modem sends it to your switch/ router, and THAT sends it off across your LAN to your computer, and, presto, the link suggestions (The answer to your Google search for "help me with how hex numbers are shown") are there in front of you!

 (Yes, to those who know...
 I've left out some details.
 Be patient.)